Managing your Medical Insurance Premiums The series 2016 to 2025

 Summary:

-- Being able to discuss the options means you retain valuable benefits that you may have otherwise cancelled because you saw no other option.
+• Being able to discuss the options means you retain valuable benefits that you may have otherwise cancelled due to a lack of alternative options.

-I’ve seen people with very few claims and others who have had multiple claims and had thousands paid.
+I’ve seen people with very few claims, as well as others who have had multiple claims and had thousands paid.

 Sometimes, it's nothing for years and years, then bang, it's a run of significant claims.
-Other times, it is a consistent run of more minor things, but they add up in the same way.
+Other times, it is a consistent run of minor issues that add up in the same way.

-- The largest claim we have had that's not unfunded medicines is $265,000 for multiple surgeries for cancer in a femur.
-That client now has a bionic leg from hip to below the knee.
+• The largest claim we have had that's not unfunded medicines is $265,000 for multiple surgeries for cancer in the femur.
+That client now has a bionic leg from the hip to below the knee.

 If you take cover at 30, when most people start looking for coverage, for you and your family and hold it until age 75, as I’ve outlined, on the average premium across all providers (including UltraCare), you’ll pay about $306,649 in premiums, which is a large chunk of money.
 Remember, this has been over 45 years, and that’s a long time to try to save this.
 Without UltraCare, that average premium is $262,052.
 Since 2016, the average has increased by about $40,000 in total.

-If you take the cheapest option of this group, which is a good policy, then you’ll be about $75,847 better off than the average.
-If you take the most expensive plan (UltraCare), then you’re going to be about $222,986 worse off than the average.
+If you opt for the cheapest policy in this group, which is a good choice, you’ll be about $77,351 better off than the average.
+If you opt for the most expensive plan (UltraCare), you’ll be about $255,897 worse off than the average.

 Interestingly, the Southern Cross Wellbeing Two plan in the middle of the pack has the fewest resources available to cover you in the future, so cheaper isn't always ideal.
-The cheapest plan on average is Partners Life with Accuro very close to this, and both are some of the best cover on the market.
+The cheapest plan on average is Partners Life and AIA, and both are some of the best covers on the market.

-In terms of product quality, what the rating houses Quotemonster and Strategy Financial Services say, with my overlay opinion on what this translates to the order of quality is as follows.
+In terms of product quality, what the rating houses Quotemonster and Strategy Financial Services say, with my overlay opinion on what this translates to, in terms of order of quality, is as follows.

-- Accuro (because it is a good product, but it is not guaranteed, and they have been sold to UniMed.
+2. Accuro now UniMed (because it is a good product, but it is not guaranteed, and they have been sold to UniMed.

-- Southern Cross, though the discussion on cover security with their penchant for changing benefits and general lack of unfunded medicines support need considering.
+4. Southern Cross, though the discussion on cover security with their penchant for changing benefits and general lack of support for unfunded medicines needs consideration.

-- UniMed, which I have not included in the above, though with the Accuro purchase, that will change.
-Historically, these policies have been well behind the rest, though recent changes have improved their product rating.
+5. UniMed, which I have not included in the above, will change with the Accuro purchase.
+Historically, these policies have lagged behind the rest, but recent changes have improved their product rating.

 Premium pressures and new products: